11/15/2024

 Chairman and CEO

-It's already disclosed, it's already there.
+Sorry.
+It's already disclosed.
+It's already there.

 speaker

-Dan Commis
+Dan Comis

 Private Investor

-So then there shouldn't be too much for the fourth quarter then?
+So then...
+There shouldn't be too much for the fourth quarter then.

 speaker